Basic Beauty: 1987 Dodge D150 – SOLD!

 December 17th Update – The private seller just reduced their asking price on their clean, no-frills ’87 Dodge D-150 by $1,000 to $7,900.
 That revised price falls between the Hagerty Insurance #3 estimate of $8,000 and the #4 “Fair” (Daily Driver) appraisal of $3,200.

 A basic, no-frills, short bed, single cab, entry-level pickup truck.
 Throw in a seven-year, seventy thousand mile powertrain warranty for additional peace of mind.
-In the late eighties, if you were looking for bare-bones, brand new transportation but didn’t want to drive a small economy car, chances are good an entry-level Dodge D-150 such as this example just listed yesterday here on Craigslist in Bethlehem, Pennsylvania with only 52k original miles and an asking price of $8,900.
+In the late eighties, if you were looking for bare-bones, brand new transportation but didn’t want to drive a small economy car, chances are good an entry-level Dodge D-150 such as this example originally listed in December 2020 on Craigslist in Bethlehem, Pennsylvania with only 52k original miles and an asking price of $8,900.
 Looking at the Hagerty Insurance Online Valuation Tool confirms this private seller has their D-150 priced between this guide’s #3 “Good” estimate of $8,000 and its #2 “Excellent” appraisal of $12,000.
-If you are serious about buying this Dodge, you can start the conversation by emailing the seller your contact information.
-When you connect, please remember to mention you saw their D-150 featured here on GuysWithRides.com.

 As part of Chrysler’s make-over following the Federal Government bail-out, Dodge restyled and renamed its Sweptline pickup design (dating back to 1972) “Dodge Ram Trucks” for 1980.
 These first-generation Ram trucks and vans introduced featured a Ram hood ornament first used on Dodge vehicles from 1932 to 1954.
 D or Ram indicated two-wheel drive trucks while W or Power Ram stood for four-wheel-drive versions.
 Similar to Chevrolet and Ford, Dodge labeled their half-ton trucks “150” and used “250” for the three-quarter-ton versions.
 The revamped trucks introduced larger wraparound tail lamps, dual rectangular headlamps, and more squared-off body lines.
 Dodge now limited engine choices to either the standard 225 cubic inch “slant six” or two optional (either a 318 cubic inch or 360 cubic inch) V8.
 Stylists completely redesigned the dashboard featuring an optional three-pod design – a speedometer in the center, with the two side pods containing an ammeter on the top left, a temperature gauge bottom left, a fuel gauge on the top right, and an oil pressure gauge bottom right.
 Models without the full gauge package simply featured only indicator lights in the place of the temperature and oil pressure gauges.
 Among the options offered on the Ram were front bumper guards, a sliding rear cab window, air-conditioning, cruise control, tilt steering column, power door locks and windows, AM/FM stereo with a cassette tape player, styled road wheels, aluminum turbine-style mag wheels, special paint and stripe packages, two-tone paint, and a plow package for four-wheel-drive models (referred to as the Sno Commander).
 The venerable slant six our feature truck came equipped with was the final year for this engine.